Quickstart Guide

 --output result.png

-If you don't yet have an apiKey, here are the steps to create yours.
+If you don't have an API key, here are the [steps to create yours](https://docs.photoroom.com/getting-started/introduction#how-can-i-get-my-api-key).

 And these are examples of results that this API call produces: